vincekng/bubbles-meme/README.md

 - A tank receives damage when hit by a shell
 - The frame-rate of the game does not drop below 60 FPS for more than 100 milliseconds at a time
-- Both tanks are constantly visible during 10 seconds of random movement
+- Both tanks are constantly visible during 10 seconds of random movement input

 # Part 2 - Testing Strategy